Autlo/simple-mysql/README.md

 # simple-mysql
-Wrapper for node-mysql to simplify common queries and enable connection to multiple databases.
+Wrapper for [mysql](https://www.npmjs.com/package/mysql) to simplify common queries and enable connection to multiple databases.

+> This module is currently in development and it's API **WILL** change before version 1.0.0
+> You have been warned!

 ## Table of Contents